Our current key priorities, programs and initiatives are set out below.

 Nobel laureate and economist Professor James Heckman estimates the ratio of return on investment during this period is 1:17.
 The benefits are most profound for children with socio-economic disadvantage.

 To help ensure success for all students we have introduced new initiatives to early years’ education in schools, working alongside families to give children the best start to learning.

-From this year, three year old Aboriginal children and their families can attend the new KindiLink play-and-learn sessions at 37 selected schools for six hours each week, free of charge.
+From 2016, three year old Aboriginal children and their families can attend the new KindiLink play-and-learn sessions at 37 selected schools for six hours each week, free of charge.
 In addition, more families can access services at Child and Parent Centres with an extra five centres opening to take the total across the State to 21.

 Kimberley Schools Project

 Aboriginal children make up more than 60 per cent of the Kimberley’s school population and many of them face significant challenges to complete their education.